BUYERS GUIDE - UTES & CAB CHASSIS LARGE

 The vinyl-covered seats were quite supportive and had sufficient adjustment for drivers up to two-metres in height.
-However, tallies and fatties might have some space issues.
+However, tallies and fatties had some space issues.

 The shift from high range to low and back again could be done at walking speed, with the transmission in neutral.

 Our on-road drive was much less appealing.
-I wondered why the standard radio looked old-fashioned and I soon found out why: engine noise was so loud that you couldn’t hear it at speeds above 80km/h!
+We wondered why the standard radio looked old-fashioned and soon found out why: engine noise was so loud that you couldn’t hear it at speeds above 80km/h!

 The culprit was a slit cut in the engine bonnet bulge to let turbocharger heat escape.
 That slit also lets engine bay noise intrude through the windscreen and into the cabin.
 We seriously took to wearing lawn-mowing ear muffs when driving the ‘Benz on-highway.